Langebrogade 8: 18th century

-The property in Enhjørningens Bastion was listed in the new cadastre of 1756 as No. 389 and was still described as a fire site owned by justitsråd at that time.
+The property in Enhjørningens Bastion was listed in the new cadastre of 1756 as No. 389 and was still described as a fire site owned by justitsråd Krøyer at that time.

 The property was later acquired by wine merchant Peder Rabe Rabeholm.
 He established a small beer brewery in the grounds.
 He resided in the Cort Adeler House in Strandgade.